translate/pootle/docs/server/project_setup.rst

 Creating the project
 ++++++++++++++++++++

+.. note:: If you want to integrate your project with a version control repository you need to :ref:`install the Pootle FS plugins for the VCS
+   <migrate_to_pootle_fs#install-vcs-plugins>` and :ref:`connect Pootle FS with
+   the VCS repository <migrate_to_pootle_fs#connect-with-vcs>` before creating the project in Pootle.

 At the top of the user interface, you will see your newly created administrator username.
 Click on it and the main top menu will be displayed, then click on **Admin** (highlighted in red):